tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   <figcaption>"NameError: global name 'y' is not defined"</figcaption>
 </figure>

 The `y` variable is defined within the `setup()` function.
 As such, `y` is only accessible among the indented lines of this block.
 The variable *scope* is therefore said to be *local* to `setup()`.
-Alternatively, one can place this variable line outside of the `setup()` function -- thereby placing it in the *global scope*.
+Alternatively, one can place this variable line outside of the `setup()` function -- thereby setting it in the *global scope*.
 This permits either function to read it.
 Stop writing code for a moment and consider the scenarios that follow.

 Adding the `y = 1` line to the top of the code places the variable in the global scope, making it accessible to the `setup()` and `draw()` functions: